warmans/fluentd-monitor/README.md

 Once the config is updated `service fluentd-monitor start` and check localhost:8080 on the host.

 ### Deploying

-Distributable packages (RPM etc.) can be built using the `package.sh` script.
+Distributable packages (RPM etc.) can be built using `make package PACKAGE_TYPE=rpm`.
+Packaging requires the effing package manager.
+Supported package types can be found in the FPM docs.
+Alternatively use one of the packages in the dist directory.

 Installing from source is possible using `make install`.
-The `dist` directory contains the most recent packages.

 #### Nginx Proxy